gvwilson/thirdbit/_posts/2022/2022-07-09-poynting-collector.md

 However, someone else said:

-> What if you didn't treat vector bosons as a harmful byproduct to be compensated for
+> What if you didn't treat vector bosons as a byproduct to be compensated for
 > but a useful part of the closed loop system?
 > Get a Poynting collector and feed it back into your spin condenser.